-The injury attorneys at Joye Law Firm are currently investigating serious side effects while taking:
+The injury attorneys at Joye Law Firm are currently investigating claims on behalf of people who have developed serious side effects while taking:

 If you or a loved one developed a serious or chronic kidney condition while taking a heartburn drug, contact the Joye Law Firm today.
 The lawyers at Joye have secured over a half a billion dollars in verdicts and settlements for injured clients, and we’re ready to fight for you.

-Studies Link Proton Inhibitor (PPI) Heartburn Drugs to Kidney Damage
+Studies Link Proton Pump Inhibitor (PPI) Heartburn Drugs to Kidney Damage

 According to research published in JAMA Internal Medicine, scientists examined tens of thousands of patient records from a Pennsylvania hospital system.
 In doing so, they discovered that patients taking a PPI were at a 20-50% increased risk of chronic kidney damage when compared to patients who were not taking the drug.